 Will benefit from a high phosphorus organic fertilizer once established, just prior to or after it begins to produce fruit.

 Suggest caging, or staking and providing something to climb, although not required.
 Unsupported plants will likely grow on the ground in a somewhat vine-like fashion, which will drastically increase the potential of rotting fruit.

-You'll know your Brandywine Tomatoes are ready to harvest once they develop their beautiful deep red skin color and are firm, yet bouncy when squeezed.
+You'll know your Cherokee Purple Tomatoes are ready to harvest once their skin turns their namesake purplish color, and are firm, yet bouncy when squeezed.

-Brandywine Tomatoes often spread to a width of around 30" when staked and allowed to grow vertical.
-They're cordon-type growers, so their vines may grow as long as 6' long in certain situations.
+Cherokee Purple Tomatoes often spread to a width of around 24" when staked and allowed to grow vertical.
+They're cordon-type growers, so their vines may grow as long as 4' long in certain situations.

-The botanical name of Brandywine Tomato is Solanum lycopersicum.
+The botanical name of Cherokee Purple Tomato is Solanum lycopersicum.